k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monsters weren't recognizing certain existing extrinsics when evaluating items to wear
 - Fix: change description of helm of brilliance
+- Add artifacts to the in-game encyclopedia lookup (pokedex)